jake-knerr/js-style-guide/README.md

 Remember that the goal is simple: give files names that make the file's purpose clear.

+Be flexible.
+A rigid naming abstraction will always fail.

 ### Naming Folders

 #### Folders can have shorter names than files.